 Do you want one do-it-all shoe or a quiver of options for different adventures?
 If you are new to hiking, it's likely that a versatile, do-everything shoe fits your needs.
 But, if you have specific priorities and a bigger budget, two or more pairs of specialized shoes could give you focused performance.
 Keep in mind that a shoe designed for hiking is only part of your adventure footwear quiver, which might already include boots, trail running shoes, approach shoes, etc.

 At a bare minimum, a product in this category must handle several miles with a light daypack stuffed with a water bottle, snacks, an extra layer, and a camera.
-All models passed this low standard.
-During testing, we also packed a midsize pack with 15-20 pounds and hit the trails in the contenders.
+All models we reviewed pass this low standard.
+During testing, we also packed a midsize pack (30-40 liter volume) with 15-20 pounds and hit the trails in the contenders.
 After a few miles, the added weight of a pack separated the rest of the "pack."
-Our favorites for moderate backpacking trips are the Keen Targhee II and The North Face models, which have great ankle and foot support.
+Our favorites for moderate backpacking trips are the Keen Targhee II, and Garmont Dragontail models, which have great ankle and foot support.

-To score the contenders in this metric, we considered their individual flood heights, how readily the upper absorbs water, and performance in our waterproof challenge.
-After a couple months of hiking, we headed to a small mountain stream in the Eastern Sierras.
+To score the contenders in this metric, we considered their flood heights, how readily the upper absorbs water, and performance in our waterproof challenge.
+After a couple of months of hiking, we headed to a small mountain stream in the Eastern Sierra.
 Checking for leaks, we splashed around in water deep enough to cover the forefoot.
-We walked around and flexed the forefoot in order see if the added stress induced leakage.
+We walked around and flexed the forefoot to see if the added stress caused any leakage.
 After five minutes, we removed the shoes to see if any water made it inside.
-Here are our scores for Water Resistance.

-The Salomon X Ultra 3 emerged from the water on top of all other models.
-It has a tall flood height (4.5 in.), kept our feet dry through the waterproof test, and resisted absorbing water into its synthetic upper.
+The La Sportiva Spire GTX emerged from the water on top of all other models.
+It has a relatively tall flood height among the shoes we tested (4.75 in.), kept our feet dry through the waterproof test, and resisted absorbing water into its leather and synthetic upper.

-Similar water resistance effectiveness came from the La Sportiva, Adidas, and The North Face models, passing the waterproof test but having lower flood heights.
+Similar water resistance effectiveness came from the Salomon, The North Face, and Adidas models, passing the waterproof test but having lower flood heights.
 Any water these models did soak up dried quickly.

-A few seconds after stepping into the water in the Juxt and the Ventilator, our feet were soaked.
+A few seconds after stepping into the water in the Juxt, our feet were soaked.
+Same went for the Moab 2 Ventilator.
 Not having a waterproof membrane, this was expected, and we only put them through this liquid suffering for equality's sake.
 Two shoes with waterproof membranes, however, did leak — both the Keen Targhee II and the Merrell Moab 2 Waterproof.
 Our feet remained dry for a few minutes in both, but they couldn't survive the full five minutes underwater.
 The Keen leaked more than the Merrell, while the Merrell absorbed more liquid into its mesh-heavy upper.
-Water resistance declines with use and time, but we expected more from these two models after 15-20 miles on each pair.
+Water-resistance declines with use and time, but we expected more from these two models after only 15-20 miles in each pair.

 All of these shoes benefit from a leather or fabric conditioner applied to the upper.
 Nikwax has a range of products that are great for treating the mixed material uppers of these shoes.
 A leather or fabric treatment keeps water from soaking the shoe's upper materials.
-Even when water is stopped by the waterproof liner, it makes your shoe heavy and hinders breathability.
-The La Sportiva, Salomon, Adidas, and Asolo products soaked up the least water and dried faster than the others.
+Even when the waterproof liner stops water, it makes your shoe heavy and hinders breathability.
+The La Sportiva, Salomon an Adidas products soaked up the least water and dried faster than the others.

 The are many trade-offs when designing hiking footwear, and the cost for a more durable shoe is commonly more weight.
-When a manufacturer focused making lightweight shoes, durability is less of a focus.
+When a manufacturer focuses on making lightweight shoes, durability is less of a focus.
 Full leather uppers tend to be more durable than synthetics, but also weigh more.
 Rubber-covered toe boxes also increase durability in that high-wear area, yet again add to the shoe's weight.
 Durable, dense rubber soles are also heavier than softer rubber.
-Your hiking shoes take more punishment than any other kind of hiking gear you wear, making craftsmanship, materials, and design an important part of choosing a pair that ages well.
+Your footwear takes more punishment than any other kind of hiking gear you wear, making craftsmanship, materials, and design an important part of choosing a pair that ages well.

 While we didn't test the entire lifespan of each product, we put a minimum of 15 to 20 miles on each shoe and checked them at the end of the testing period for any signs of weakness or wear.
 We looked at protection in high wear areas, rubber density of the sole, materials and construction of the upper, quality of stitching, and other unique characteristics of each shoe.
-We also read online reviews and talked to fellow hikers on the trails about their shoe experiences ("Hey, how do you like your Merrells?").
+We also read reviews and talked to fellow hikers on the trails about their shoe experiences.